Fountain

 • Wiktionary, Creative Commons Attribution/Share-Alike License

 • n.
-A small size of type.
+A spring, natural source of water.

 • the GNU version of the Collaborative International Dictionary of English